mlswg/mls-architecture/draft-ietf-mls-architecture.md

 external sender type, and recreating the group to contain all members again.

-If the Commit references an unknown proposal, group members may need to solicit the Delivery Service or other group members inidividually for the contents of the proposal.
+If the Commit references an unknown proposal, group members may need to solicit the Delivery Service or other group members individually for the contents of the proposal.

 # Functional Requirements